DckcDan/natter-api/README.md

 Domain layer which intends to only be used internally to persist data in MongoDB or any non-sql store

 This separation comes very important for two reasons:
-- Separation of the external and internal model which will help the maintanablituy of this API
+- Separation of the external and internal model which will help the maintainability of this API.
 - Only expose via Model layer the data that is required for the user and keep internal private data in the Domain layer.

 ## Exception handling